rickys93/superhero-app/instructions/README.md

 This time around, you will be fixing the front-end code for the *superhero Rankings* project.

 The front-end allows users to:
- - View their favourite superheros
+ - View their favourite superheroes
- - Vote on their favourite superheros
+ - Vote on their favourite superheroes
  - View the top-voted superhero
  - Create a new superhero
  - Delete a superhero

 This full-stack project has three key elements:

-- An API that allows users to vote on superheros and see a list of superheros with their total votes
+- An API that allows users to vote on superheroes and see a list of superheroes with their total votes
 - A React-based front-end for interacting with the API
 - A database storing the superhero data